oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * A MapOf instance MUST be considered valid iff each of its keys is an instance of *ktype*.

 #### 3.2.1.4 Derived Enumeration
-The *enum* option creates an enumeration derived from a referenced Array, Choice, Map or Record type.
+The *enum* option creates an Enumerated type derived from a referenced Array, Choice, Map or Record type.
 (See [Section 3.2.3](#323-syntactic-sugar)).
-This is the only kind of type definition where BaseType is not a JADN type.

 #### 3.2.1.5 Semantic Validation
 The *format* option value is a semantic validation keyword.
 Each keyword specifies validation requirements for